 - Lack of coordination

-- You are taking more and more of it because to get a particular effect on your body
+- Taking more and more of it because to get a particular effect on your body

-- You are withdrawing from people and activities you initially loved
+- Withdrawing from people and activities you initially loved

-- You use the drug for more extended periods and in large amounts
+- Use the drug for more extended periods and in large amounts

-- You can’t stop using marijuana no matter your efforts to quit
+- Can’t stop using marijuana no matter your efforts to quit

-- You are continually having a strong desire for marijuana
+- Are continually having a strong desire for marijuana

-- You neglect personal responsibilities such as school and work
+- Neglect personal responsibilities such as school and work